kivattt/learning_fastapi/README.md

 - No authentication
 - Server data is kept in a .json file called `server.json`
 - Might be missing global keyword for the chats mutex...
 Need to look into it
+- Make a `routers/` folder, like FastAPI suggests [here](https://fastapi.tiangolo.com/tutorial/bigger-applications/).
+Currently, all routes are defined in `webserver/main.py`